Payne-in-Bahrain/u2_lesson_intro_to_full_stack/README.md

 Although the HTTP protocol is text-based, the content in the body can be binary, for example, images are typically transferred in a binary format.

+Imagine a conversation between you and a server:

+- The **Body** is like the package you exchange:
+  - When you send a request to the server (like asking for a webpage), you can include information in the Body, like filling out a form.
+  - When the server responds, it also uses the Body to send back the requested data, such as the webpage you asked for, an image, or other content.

+- The **Content-Type header** is like a label on the package:
+  - It tells the browser what kind of data is inside the Body, so it knows how to handle it correctly.
+  - Common types include:
+    - `text/html`: The Body contains HTML code to display a webpage.
+    - `image/png`: The Body contains a PNG image to show.
+    - `application/json`: The Body contains structured data in JSON format.

+Even though HTTP uses text for communication, the Body can carry various types of data, including images, videos, and other binary formats.

+Think of it like receiving a package:

+- The Body is the actual content inside the package (the gift, book, or whatever you ordered).
+- The Content-Type header is the label on the package that tells you what's inside, so you know how to open and use it.

 ## 8. The Two Key Components of an HTTP Request

 We saw earlier that every HTTP request message begins with a request-line like this: